The Tommyknockers: Influences

 In his autobiography On Writing, King attributes the basic premise to the short story "The Colour Out of Space" by H. P. Lovecraft.
 He also used a poem from his childhood for the book's preamble:

 The writer and critic Kim Newman said of the novel that King had "more or less rewritten Quatermass and the Pit", a television serial from the late 1950s in which an alien spacecraft excavated in London evokes latent psychic abilities in some of the people who come near it.
 King wrote The Tommyknockers at a time when substance abuse was a significant part of his life.
 Metaphors for the stranglehold of addiction can be found throughout the book.
 In a 2014 interview with Rolling Stone, King acknowledged that the quality of his writing suffered during his period of drug use, saying "The Tommyknockers is an awful book.
 That was the last one I wrote before I cleaned up my act", adding he believes it could be a good book if it was rewritten to about half its original length.

 Other themes in the book include the dangers of unchecked technological advancement and the corrupting influence of power.
+Bobbi uses the threat of stupid people in charge ("the Dallas Police", referring to how poorly the Dallas police handled the JFK assassination) to get Gardener to help her until Gardener realizes that this also applies to the Tommyknockers themselves.
+Gardener obsesses over the subject of "the nukes", the reckless use of atomic power and the dangerous mishandling of nuclear material.
 The physical transformation of the townspeople resembles the toxic effects of ionizing radiation.

+The dog in Tommyknockers is called Peter and is a beagle; in 1960, Peter S. Beagle had published his first fantasy novel, A Fine and Private Place, about ghosts who stay near their place of burial.
+In 2010, Beagle edited a fiction anthology, The Secret History of Fantasy, in which he included a short story by King.

 Adaptations

 A two-part television miniseries based on the novel was shown in 1993 on ABC, starring Jimmy Smits as Jim Gardner and Marg Helgenberger as Bobbi Anderson.
 King has stated that he "didn't like it", commenting that "it felt kind of cheap and thrown together".
 NBC announced in July 2013 that they would be producing a new miniseries based on The Tommyknockers.

-THR reported on March 29, 2018 that The Conjuring filmmaker James Wan and the 2017 It producer Roy Lee will join up with producer Larry Sanitsky to create a feature film version of The Tommyknockers.
+THR reported on March 29, 2018, that The Conjuring filmmaker James Wan and the 2017 It producer Roy Lee will join up with producer Larry Sanitsky to create a feature film version of The Tommyknockers.